kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 For interpreted and bytecode-interpreted languages (e.g. Java, Python), a unikernel language runtime is created, then the interpreted/bytecode language is run inside the unikernel.

 Kontain can be installed directly on the host or in a VM.
 For non-Linux environments, we provide a Vagrant box based on Ubuntu 20.
 The Vagrant VM brings fully functional Kontain onto your desktop or laptop and provides a stable platform for exploration and validation.
-For more information, see “[Getting Started: Using Kontain's Pre-Configured Linux VM][1]” in the Kontain User Guide.
+For more information, see “[Getting Started: Using Kontain's Pre-Configured Linux VM][1]” in the [Kontain User Guide][2].

-## Kontain Debugging Basics {#kontain-debugging-basics}
+## Kontain Debugging Basics

 Debugging unikernels _can be_ a complex task, and the lack of GDB/IDE debugging is often cited as a shortcoming of the unikernel approach.

 Kontain supports _full GDB debugging_, including the use of GDB-based IDEs.
 For example, you can use Visual Studio Code debugger support to debug C++ code running as a Kontain unikernel.
-For interpreted languages, such as JS (in node.js) and Python, you can use native debuggers (e.g. node --inspect or python -m pdb) by connecting to the interpreter running as a unikernel.
+For interpreted languages, such as JS (in node.js) and Python, you can use native debuggers (e.g. `node --inspect` or `python -m pdb`) by connecting to the interpreter running as a unikernel.

 The Kontain Monitor (KM) is responsible for creating a VM and running a workload unikernel in the VM.
 KM implements a built-in GDB server, so the GDB client is actually talking to KM, as shown in Figure 1.
 KM fully controls execution of the workload--starting, stopping, memory inspection, breakpoints, etc.--and it provides workload in-VM information to the GDB client.